genome-spy/genome-spy/docs/grammar/scale.md

 continuous `linear` and the discrete `band` scale.
 It is linear and zoomable but maps indices to the range similarly to the band scale – each index has its own band.

+The `index` scale is used by default when the field type is `index`.

 #### Point indices